The MCAT - Medical College Admissions Test

 It is never too early to start preparing for the MCAT.
-As soon as you seriously consider medical school you should examine the AAMC's Preparing for the MCAT Exam resources.

 You should start studying for the MCAT after taking the necessary prerequisite courses (see above).
 Realistically you should put as much work into studying for the test as you do for a demanding four credit course at CSB/SJU during the regular semester.
 Such amount of preparation time will vary from individual, but 10-15 hours/week for 12 weeks is probably a minimum.